aws-cloudformation/aws-cloudformation-resource-providers-kms/alias/docs/README.md

 # AWS::KMS::Alias

-The AWS::KMS::Alias resource specifies a display name for a customer master key (CMK) in AWS Key Management Service (AWS KMS).
-You can use an alias to identify a CMK in cryptographic operations.
+The AWS::KMS::Alias resource specifies a display name for an AWS KMS key in AWS Key Management Service (AWS KMS).
+You can use an alias to identify an AWS KMS key in cryptographic operations.

 ## Syntax